apache/sling-org-apache-sling-feature-analyser/readme.md

  Configuration key | Allowed values | Description
  ----------------- | -------------- | -----
-`disabled-validators`     | validator ids  | A comma separated list of validator-ids to disable `max-report-level`       | severity level | Maximum severity level to report.
+`enabled-validators`     | validator ids  | A comma separated list of validator-ids to enable `max-report-level`       | severity level | Maximum severity level to report.
 (INFO, WARN, ERROR) defaults to WARN.
 Higher level messages will be downgraded to the sepcified level.
 The default will never break a build.

 ## `duplicate-symbolic-names`